Statistics Definitions > Non Parametric (Distribution Free) Data and Tests

 - For nominal scales or ordinal scales, use non parametric statistics.

-- For interval or ratio scales use parametric statistics.
+- For interval scales or ratio scales use parametric statistics.

 - One or more assumptions of a parametric test have been violated.